ANIMAL POISON CONTROL

 If your pet is, in fact, acting normally, call the ASPCA Animal Poison Control Center (APCC) first: 1.888.426.4435, and be ready with the following information:

-- Species, breed, age, sex, and weigh for all animals involved
+- Species, breed, age, sex, and weight for all animals involved

 - Symptoms, if any